CPPlus/XLSXTools/README.md

 OpenXML solution to read/write xlsx files.

 ## How to use?
-XLSXTools contains three usable classes - XLSXReader, XLSXWriter and XLSXUtils.
+XLSXTools contains four usable classes - XLSXReader, XLSXRowReader, XLSXWriter and XLSXUtils.
-The first two are used for reading and writing xlsx files respectively and the third one has a few utility methods.
+The first three are used for reading and writing xlsx files respectively and the third one has a few utility methods.

-<i>Just make sure to add references to DocumentFormat.OpenXml andWindowsBase.</i>
+<i>Just make sure to add references to DocumentFormat.OpenXml and WindowsBase.</i>

 ## XLSXReader
 This class is pretty straightforward.